 Picking a university does not have a “one size fits all” answer.
 Out of the list of universities that appeal to you, go to the admissions web page of each university and look up the admission criteria.
 Some times, depending on the university, each individual department has additional requirements for admission or financial aid.

-The 5-7 universities that you pick should be considered in such a way that you have 2 good schools to suit your academics and scores (nothing wrong in aiming high), 2-3 medium range schools, 2-3 average schools.
+The 5-7 universities that you pick should be considered in such a way that you have 2 good schools to suit your academics and scores (nothing wrong in aiming high), 2-3 medium range schools, and 2-3 average schools.
 A couple of these should be schools where you have a high chance of gaining admission.
-The reason for this is to maximize your chances of getting selected at least by a couple of them.
+The reason for this is to maximize your chances of getting selected by at least a couple of them.
 This would possibly give you a couple of I-20s to make choices.
 You have to consider if any financial aid was offered on the I-20s of these schools that have admitted you, which will help you in obtaining the visa easily.

 Student Visa InsuranceGet Quotes